Alice Herz

-Alice Jeanette Herz (née Strauß, alternatively rendered Strauss; May 25, 1882 – March 26, 1965) was a German feminist, anti-fascist and peace activist.
+Alice Jeanette Herz (née Strauß, alternatively rendered Strauss; 25 May 1882 – 26 March 1965) was a German feminist, anti-fascist and peace activist.
 She was the first person in the United States known to have immolated herself in protest of the escalating Vietnam War, following the example of Buddhist monk Thích Quảng Đức who immolated himself in protest of the oppression of Buddhists under the South Vietnamese government of Catholic President Ngo Dinh Diem.

 Early life

 Alice Jeanette Strauß was the first child of Rosalie Kramer (1858–1943) and Moritz Strauß (1850–1920), both of German-Jewish descent.
 She had six siblings, five younger sisters and a younger brother, who died at the age of two.
-She finished intermediate education and studied to become a teacher, but an eye disorder prevented Herz from completing her seminars and she instead found work as a secretary for a lawyer's office.
+She finished intermediate education and studied to become a teacher, but an eye disorder prevented Herz from completing her seminars and she instead found work as a secretary for a lawyer's office in Rostock.
 In 1907, Herz converted from Judaism to Protestantism.

 Activism in Germany

 During the early 1900s, Herz joined the feminist movement and became an advocate for women's rights, particularly for universal suffrage and cohabitation.
 She married Paul Herz, a chemist and the brother of Margarete Herz, a prominent suffragette.
-The couple moved to Güstrow in Mecklenburg-Vorpommern and had two children, Helga (1912–2010) and Konrad (1915–1929).
+The couple moved to Güstrow in Mecklenburg-Schwerin, where she founded a regional chapter of Deutscher Verband für Frauenstimmrecht.
+They had two children, Helga (1912–2010) and Konrad (1915–1929).
 Konrad was born physically weak and was nearly blind.

 Shortly after the beginning of World War I, her husband was drafted into the military, with Herz expecting German victory and Paul's return within months.
 In 1918, with no end of the war in sight, Herz began openly supporting the democratisation of Germany with fellow pro-democracy activists and feminists, who sought the implementation of the vote for women.
 The movement tried to appeal to state minister Hans Sivkovich for "the right to vote by universal, equal, secret and direct suffrage" and with the end of World War I in November that same year, voting rights were realised with the founding of the Weimar Republic.
-In 1919, the Herz family moved to Berlin-Mahlsdorf, where Paul secured a position at a rubber factory.
-Possibly as a result of the regular exposure to hazardous chemicals, Paul died of kidney failure on December 30, 1928, aged 45.
-Their son Konrad passed away only weeks later from health complications.
+Herz and her husband subsequently joined the German League for Human Rights.
+In 1919, the Herz family moved to Berlin-Mahlsdorf, after Paul secured a position at a rubber factory in nearby Köpenick.
+Possibly as a result of the regular exposure to hazardous chemicals, Paul died of kidney failure on 30 December 1928, aged 45.
+Their 13-year-old son Konrad passed away less than two months later on 2 February 1929 from health complications.
+Due to her husband's death, Herz began providing private child care and teaching music lessons at her house to make money.
+In 1931, she moved to France after her daughter relocated to Grenoble for her education, with Herz taking a job as an English teacher in Nice.
+Both ultimately returned to Berlin in 1932.